Lab 6: Drawing into the Framebuffer

 To prepare for lab, do the following:

-• Bring your Mango Pi and complete parts kit to lab.
-You do not need your PS/2 keyboard for lab6, it can stay home.
-(You will use the keyboard for assign6 though)
+• You do not need your PS/2 keyboard for this lab, it can stay home.

 Lab exercises